 Located very close to Charminar, Mecca Masjid is one of the biggest and oldest mosques of Hyderabad.
-At any given point of time, more than 10,000 people can offer prayers in the mosque.
-Mecca Masjid in Hyderabad is one of the most sacred places of the Muslims not only in Hyderabad but in India as a whole.
 Since some bricks were brought from Mecca to built the mosque, it was named after the most holiest place of the Muslims.

 Like the other Qutub Shahi monuments in the city, the Mecca Masjid also exhibits the exceptional architectural intricacies of the time period and the delicate architectural tastes of the Islamic rulers.
 Many references and sermons from the holy Quran have been inscribed on the arches of this elegant masjid.